Loco00003/locoweb/content/machines/hackmyvm/Easy machines/Vulny - hackmyvm/index.md

 ![](images/vulny%20(15).png)

-Apparently, this database has no information at all, ideally , it would have user and password information, I decide to do a little bit of research on the wp file manager and it's version to see if it can be exploited in some way.
+Apparently, this database has no information at all, ideally , it would contain user and password information, I decide to do a little bit of research on the wp file manager and its version to see if it can be exploited in some way.

 After a while, a find a [github](https://github.com/ircashem/wp-file-manager-plugin-exploit) page, containing a exploit for this app, it a plugin for wordpress, and the exploit will a allow remote command execution, now I'll follow this steps, and see if I can get a reverse shell: